-As stated above, for compounds within the metal compound categories only the metal portion of the metal category compound should be considered in determining release and other waste management quantities for the metal category compounds.
+For compounds within the metal compound categories, only the metal portion of the metal category compound must be considered in determining release and other waste management quantities for the metal category compounds.

 Therefore, if thresholds are separately exceeded for both the "parent" metal and its compounds, EPA allows you to file a combined Form R for the "parent" metal and its category compounds.
-This Form R would contain all of the release and .

-other waste management information for both the "parent" metal and metal portion of the related metal category compounds.
+This Form R would contain all of the release and other waste management information for both the "parent" metal and metal portion of the related metal category compounds.
 For example, you exceed thresholds for chromium.
 You also exceed thresholds for chromium compounds.
 Instead of filing two Form Rs you can file one combined Form R. This Form R would contain information on quantities of chromium released or otherwise managed as waste and the quantities of the chromium portion of the chromium compounds released or otherwise managed as waste.
-When filing one combined Form R for an EPCRA section 313 metal and metal compound category, facilities should identify the chemical reported as the metal compound category name and code in Section 1 of the Form R. Note that this does not apply to the Form A. See the section in these instructions on the Form A.
+When filing one combined Form R for an EPCRA section 313 metal and metal compound category, facilities should identify the chemical reported as the metal compound category name and code in Section 1 of the Form R. Note that this does not apply to the Form A. See the section in these instructions on the Form A. See Appendix B for more information about reporting the release and other waste management of metals and metal compounds.